terminaldweller/mutator/README.md

 If your code needs a compilation database for clang to understand it and you don't have one,you can use [Bear](https://github.com/rizsotto/Bear).<br/>

 ### Notes
 I'm using **TDD** as the Dev method.
 The files under the **test** folder are for that purpose.
-They are not unit tests or are not meant to test that the build process was successful.<br/>
+They are not unit tests or are not meant to test that the build process was successful.Those tests will be added later.<br/>
 The project has been tested to biuld on Fedora23(other major linux distros should be fine).
 Windows remains untested.
 I might give it a try when I feel masochistic enough.<br/>
 The project might, at a later point in time, start using **Cmake** for the build process.
 Currently there are no plans,though.<br/>
+Misra 2008 and 2012 support will be added in the future.<br/>
+Also a note regarding building the LLVM libraries.
+It is safer to build the libraries with clang++ if youre going to later use those libraries with clang++(you can get the distro version of clang from your distro's repo).
+The same applies to g++.<br/>